nootkan/classic-press-formspammertrap-plugin/README.txt

 * Monitor database size and performance
 * Consider implementing custom archiving procedures for old submissions
 * Review server resources if storing submissions long-term
+* Use export functionality to create periodic backups
 * Database table is optimized with indexes for efficient searching

 == Donations ==